-Examples not allowed: Pants sagging below the waist; bandannas; hair nets; items with graffiti; tagging or similar style writing; oversized shirts that are not tucked in and drop past the mid-thigh; clothing worn in reverse, clothing with tags still attached.
+Examples not allowed: Pants sagging below the waist; bandannas; hair nets; items with graffiti; tagging or similar style writing.

 Note: The wearing of knit caps/beanies or other articles of clothing which are commonly used to provide warmth should be consistent with weather conditions.